tesfamariam1/invoice-table/README.md

 - Run php artisan key:generate
 - Setup your local database configuration
 - Run php artisan migrate & php artisan db:seed

+For live link you can use
+Email: admin@gmail.com

+Password: password

+or you can create new